Ingmar Lippert's book shelf

 Sociocultural Carbon

-Sociocultural Carbon, SOCCAR, is a 4-year (2019-2023) research project hosted by IT University of Copenhagen, aimed at gaining a novel understanding of the social and cultural challenges and values of living with 'carbon' in the form of emission data.
+Sociocultural Carbon, SOCCAR, was a 4-year (2019-2023) research project hosted by IT University of Copenhagen, aimed at gaining a novel understanding of the social and cultural challenges and values of living with 'carbon' in the form of emission data.
 As Co-Principal Investigator, I structure STS and sociological input into the project, with a specific expertise of data practices.
-Together with the PI, Steffen Dalsgaard, I supervise the projects' two PhD students Andy Lautrup Sørensen and Katinka A. Schyberg.
+Together with the PI, Steffen Dalsgaard, I supervise the projects' two PhD students, Andy Lautrup Sørensen and Katinka A. Schyberg.
 Within SOCCAR, I conduct research on energy transition, lignite coal mining and the the frictions of remembering coal, nature and Sorbic heritage, feeding into my work on energy knowledges.

 Selected Output